MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

 # Unassign licenses from users

 ::: moniker range="o365-worldwide"
 You  can remove, or unassign, licenses from users on either the **Active users** page, or on the **Licenses** page.
-Which method you use depends on whether you want to unassign product licenses from specific users, or to unassign users licenses from specific products.
+Which method you use depends on whether you want to unassign product licenses from specific users, or unassign users licenses from specific products.

 ## Unassign licenses from users on the Licenses page